The Richmond Free Public Library Home Bound Delivery Policy

 - Once notices are removed, they are discarded.

 - Approved notices, posters, and brochures will be posted as space on the board becomes available and at the staff’s discretion.
 If the board is crowded, library staff reserve the right to select notices for events with the widest appeal.
+Preference is given to events in Richmond and West Stockbridge.

 - Acceptance of materials for display does not imply the library’s endorsement of a group or organization, its policies or beliefs.